Which Vaccinations Should My Ferret Receive? – How Often & The Risks Of Over-vaccination

 If your ferret shows even the slightest post-vaccination reaction to any one of these distemper vaccinations, I suggest that the pet never again receive a distemper vaccination.
 Vaccine reactions tend to become more violent with every succeeding vaccination.
 There are many other physical ways to isolate your ferret from the threat of distemper.

-There have been times when Purevax® Ferret distemper vaccine was unavailable from Merial Pharmaceuticals. (ref) During those periods, veterinarians in the USA shifted to using Nobivac® Puppy DPv vaccine made by Merck Animal Health.
-It is not a government-approved product for use in ferrets; but it has been used extensively in Europe and the UK to immunize ferrets against canine distemper.
+There have been times when Purevax® Ferret distemper vaccine has not been available from Boehringer Ingelheim/Merial.
+During those periods, veterinarians in the USA & Europe shifted to using Nobivac® Puppy DPv vaccine made by Merck Animal Health.
+It is not a government-approved product for use in ferrets, but it has been used extensively in Europe and the UK to immunize ferrets against canine distemper.
 Besides a weakened distemper virus, Nobivac DPv also contains a weakened (attenuated) dog parvovirus.
 To the best of my knowledge, that has never presented a problem.

-Nobivac® Puppy DPv use is still an option; but Boehringer Ingelheim, the current manufacturers of Purevax® Ferret, assured me October 2019 that future supplies of the Purevax® vaccine would be uninterrupted.
+Nobivac® Puppy DPv use is still an option, but Boehringer Ingelheim, the current manufacturers of Purevax® Ferret, assured me that future supplies of the Purevax® vaccine would be uninterrupted.
 I certainly hope so because it is the ferret distemper vaccine I am most comfortable using.

 Never give vaccines of any kind to pregnant, ill, stressed or debilitated ferrets.

-What Are The Signs and Risks of Vaccine Reactions?
+What Are The Signs and Risks of A Bad Vaccine Reaction?

 When you give or are given a vaccine, you wake up a dozing immune system – a highly complex mix of mediating chemicals and cells with a variety of defensive functions.
 Vaccines are lifesavers.
 But giving them to an already-immunized individual is risky.
 Allergic reactions to vaccines are more common in ferrets than in dogs and cats.
 We do not know why.
 That is one of the risks of unnecessary vaccinations.
-Risks less discussed and less understood are later health issues related to overstimulation of the immune system. (ref1, ref2)
+Risks less discussed and less understood are later health issues related to over stimulation of the immune system. (read here & here)

 Reactions that occur in the veterinarian’s office or shortly thereafter are called acute reactions or anaphylactic reactions.
 They range from facial puffiness, hives, itching, trembling, salivation, vomiting and diarrhea to more serious bluish gums (cyanosis), panting, weakness, life-threatening shock and collapse.